The Best Darts Players of All Time (Ranked)

 • Other Titles: British Professional Championship, British Open, British Matchplay

-Jocky Wilson was a beloved figure in darts, known for his gritty determination and tenacity on the oche.
+Jocky Wilson was a beloved figure in darts and one of the first real faces of the sport.

 Despite his unconventional style and struggles with personal issues, he achieved remarkable success, including two World Championship titles.

-Wilson’s charisma and fighting spirit endeared him to fans, making him a darts legend.
+Wilson’s charisma and entertainment value endeared him to fans making him a darts legend to this day.

 9. Bob Anderson